UPPMAX/HPC-python/docs/intro.rst

    - Please log in to Rackham, Kebnekaise or other cluster that you are using e.g. ``ssh <user>@rackham.uppmax.uu.se`` or ``<user>@kebnekaise.hpc2n.umu.se``

+     - If using ThinLinc to login to Kebnekaise, use ``<user>@kebnekaise-tl.hpc2n.umu.se``

-   - Create a working directory (e.g. "pythonUPPMAX" or "pythonHPC2N") where you can code along.
+   - Create a working directory where you can code along.
+We recommend creating it under the course project storage directory

+     - Example.
+If your username is bbrydsoe and you are at HPC2N, then we recommend you create this folder: /proj/nobackup/snic2022-22-641/bbrydsoe/pythonHPC2N
+     - Example.
+If your username is mrspock and you are at UPPMAX, this we recommend you create this folder: /proj/nobackup/snic2022-22-641/mrspock/pythonUPPMAX

 What is python?
 ---------------